nyandika/CryptSharp/README.md

 # CryptSharp
 This is a fork of the CryptSharpOfficial library https://www.zer7.com/software/cryptsharp

-Ported to .Net Standard to integrate smoothly with .Net Core projects
+Ported to .Net Standard to integrate with .Net Core projects

 :arrow_forward: [Download from Nuget](https://www.nuget.org/packages/CryptSharpStandard/)